Yanina Rivera Lopez Yanina Rivera Lopez

 There are moments when I feel like I've "made it."
 I look at my successful private practice, reflect on the years of hard work I put in from a very young age, and feel a sense of pride in how far I've come.
 I remember the days when I had to hop the turnstile (because I could barely afford my rent, never mind pay for public transit) and contrast them with my current life in Berkeley, where I can provide for my family without the constant fear of financial instability.
 Professionally, I feel like I'm coasting through, enjoying the fruits of my labor.

 As a clinician, I understand the complexity of these emotions.
 I know that anger is a natural response to pain and that it's crucial to acknowledge and process it.
-However, I also recognize the importance of channeling it in a constructive way, without causing harm to others or myself.
+I know that sometimes “fight” is an essential recipe to create safety.
+I also recognize the importance of channeling it in a constructive way, without causing harm to others or myself.
 It's a delicate balance, one that requires self-awareness, self-control, and empathy.

 I've come to realize that healing is not about erasing the scars of the past but about learning to live with them and finding healthy ways to cope with the triggers that come my way.
 It's about acknowledging that vulnerability and pain are part of the human experience and that it's okay to feel them.
+And yes, sometimes, react to it.
+In even the messiest ways.
 It's about understanding that self-expression is important, but it should be tempered with mindfulness and compassion.

 Read More